 Can I see a therapist online?

 Yes!
-Telemedicine marketplaces like Sesame make it easier than ever to book an online therapy session.
+Telehealth marketplaces like Sesame make it easier than ever to book an online therapy session.
 Sesame offers a range of mental health care services, including online therapist appointments, that can meet with you over video conferencing platforms to discuss symptoms of mental illness, mental health concerns, treatment options, and more.

 To book an appointment, search “Online Therapy” or “Video Therapy” using Sesame’s search bar.
 Browse the list of available providers, and book an appointment at your convenience.
 You’ll receive an email confirmation with a link to your video appointment.